FlorianBauer/ot2-controller/README.md

 ```

 Place the two files `sila_server.crt` and a `sila_server.key` in the same directory as the Python
-server and they get selected on start-up by default.
+server, and they get selected on start-up by default.

 ## Start the Server